TOTE PROMO: The first 50 orders containing $50 or more GroVia brand items will receive a FREE GroVia nylon tote bag. While supplies last only.

 If you are looking for the largest size pail liner we know of, this is it.

-I love the the drawstring ACTUALLY SLIDES!
+I love that the drawstring ACTUALLY SLIDES!
 Most of the others really don't slide very well or have a sewn down elastic top, but this one slides quite well.

 Pail not included.
 Easily fits pails that are made for regular 13 gallon tall kitchen garbage bags or a tall hamper.
 Allow air circulation.